arnabgho/iSketchNFill/README.md

 * **Enable Shadows**: This feature enables the multiple shadows to be overlayed with the the drawing pad.
 Otherwise only 1 autocompletion is shown.
 ***

+#### Tips and Tricks for Using the Interface
+* For some classes the brush can be made thinner for better feedback.
+* If the user draws close to the shadows they can snap between modes such as go to different shapes of watermelons.
+* With a small stroke the user can try to move the stroke to see possible autocompletions that depict different sizes/shapes of the object.

+***

 - Other datasets and training scripts coming soon !

 ## Citation